 1. Students are curious and will inevitably ask questions

-2. Conversations differ based on where students are in the application process
+2. Conversations differ based on where students are in the process

-Some of the students I connected with were trying to figure out how to apply, while others had already submitted their application.
-Many of these conversations were around deadlines, and asking how to get an application fee waived or their chances of admission.
+Some of the students we connected with were trying to figure out how to apply, while others had already submitted their application.
+Many of these conversations were around deadlines, fee waivers, financial aid, even their odds of getting in.

 3. Send texts to one batch of students at a time

 With 30,000 students to engage, it seems easier to send a text message campaign en masse, but it’s actually more effective to start with a smaller group.
 By beginning the campaign with around 1,000 students, you can learn what common questions they are asking and prepare for the much greater influx of student questions.
-If a question isn’t yet recognized by the artificial intelligence and isn’t already in the Knowledge Base, you can add the proper response so that when one of the next 29,000 students asks that particular question, it is answered instantly.
-By engaging with hundreds of thousands of students, our college partners are informed of the many questions students ask, but there are always new questions that will be added over time.
-The more students engage, the greater the Knowledge Base grows, and “smarter” the AI becomes.
+If a question isn’t yet recognized by the artificial intelligence, you can add the proper response so that when one of the next 29,000 students asks that particular question, it is answered instantly.
+By engaging with hundreds of thousands of students, admission officers can be informed of the many questions students ask, but there are always new questions that will be added over time.

 4. Students are awake at all hours of the night!

-Many of the conversations we have with students are in the 8PM-1AM and 6AM-9AM timeframes.
-We’ve even had a student conversing about ACT test scores with their virtual assistant at 3:30AM!
-Students are delighted to get instant replies from their prospective college when they wouldn’t even expect their best friend to be that responsive over text message.
-This is especially helpful to college admission staff, who obviously aren’t working 24/7.
+Students, however, are typically bright-eyed and bushy-tailed at the exact opposite times, and don’t always adhere to normal working hours when asking for assistance.
+In fact, many of the conversations we encounter with students are in the 8PM-1AM and 6-9AM timeframes.
+We’ve even had a student conversing with their virtual assistant about ACT test scores at 3:30AM!
+My astute advice in this situation would be “Go to sleep!" but students are thrilled to get instant replies from their prospective college when they wouldn’t even expect their best friend to be that responsive over text message.
+This is especially helpful to college admission staff, who obviously aren’t working 24/7...ideally. 😉

 5. Students love a good GIF

-Our virtual assistants can send MMS (images) and GIFs (animated videos), and when colleges utilize them, students almost always give an overwhelmingly positive response.
-We receive countless LOLs, :), <3, even reciprocal emoji.
+When colleges utilize multimedia like this, students almost always give an overwhelmingly positive response.
+We receive countless replies of LOL, :), <3, even reciprocal emoji.
 One virtual assistant Easter Egg that students have discovered is that Georgia State’s virtual assistant, Pounce, is a “Belieber.”
-Multiple students asked if their virtual assistant Pounce likes Justin Bieber.
+Engaging with students should be informational and fun!

-One of my biggest motivators for updating the Knowledge Base and responding to student texts was knowing that I was making at least a small difference in someone’s life.
+One of our biggest motivators for keeping up with all of these conversations was knowing that we were making even a small difference in someone’s life.
 For example, receiving a quick text about available financial aid can dramatically change a student’s mindset.
 That one message could be the reason a student decides to apply despite the sometimes daunting price tag.
-I experienced many students telling their virtual assistant that they couldn’t afford college tuition, and I remember how appreciative students were when they were informed of the available financial aid resources that would make a college degree attainable to them.
+We experienced many students telling their virtual assistant that they couldn’t afford college tuition, and they responded with great appreciation after being informed of the available financial aid resources that would make a college degree attainable to them.

 If you're interested in learning more about how to communicate with students via text and artificial intelligence, we're happy to help.
 Just go here to talk to us!